Eddy-Yeung/Eddy-Yeung.github.io/_pages/about.md

 I hold an MPhil in Economic Research from the University of Cambridge, where I was [Hughes Hall Scholar](https://www.hughes.cam.ac.uk/applying/scholarships-bursaries) and [Hong Kong Scholar](https://hkses.edb.gov.hk/en/index.html).
 I also hold a BEcon in Economics, Politics, and Public Administration from the University of Hong Kong, where I was [John Swire Scholar](https://www.scholarships.hku.hk/Scholarships/detail/158), [Undergraduate Research Fellow](https://tl.hku.hk/urfp), and a first-generation-to-college student.

 Growing up in Hong Kong's public housing shaped how I think about social inequality, social justice, and social policy.
-It also drew me closer to the masses, whose formation of political attitudes is the centerpiece of my research agenda.
+It also drew me closer to the masses, whose formation of political attitudes is the crux of my research agenda.

 My research has been published in _Comparative Political Studies_, _European Union Politics_, _International Organization_, and _Political Behavior_.